Supreme Court rejects transgender bathroom rights case

 The Obama administration had also cited the court ruling in its transgender lawsuit against North Carolina's bathroom law.

 Grimm's case now goes back to the Fourth Circuit.
-It, in turn, could sent the case back to the Virginia trial court.
+It, in turn, could send the case back to the Virginia trial court.

+The Gloucester County School Board on Monday said it "looks forward to explaining why its commonsense restroom and locker room policy is legal under the Constitution and federal law."

 "While we're disappointed that the Supreme Court will not be hearing Gavin's case this term, the overwhelming level of support shown for Gavin and trans students by people across the country throughout this process shows that the American people have already moved in the right direction and that the rights of trans people cannot be ignored," said the ACLU's Block.